sam-goodwin/eventual/website/docs/guide/activity.md

+---
+sidebar_position: 5
+---

 # Activity

-An Activity is a function that can be called from within a [Workflow](./3-workflow.md).
+An Activity is a function that can be called from within a [Workflow](./workflow.md).
 Its purpose is to encapsulate integration logic such as database calls, API calls, or waiting for humans/other long-running operations to complete from within a workflow.
 Activities provide a way to abstract away the implementation details of these integrations and allow them to be reused across different workflows.

 ## Create an Activity